 Today, you'll head to the hills north of Cannes where you'll find Grasse, a charming village that happens to be the perfume capital of the world.
 With a private guide, you can visit its historic city center where shops and vendors sell the region's culinary specialties like Provencal stew, aioli, anchoïade, herbes de Provence, olive oil, truffle, figs, honey, and (of course) wine.

 But the real art of Grasse is found in its perfume industry.
 This local legacy since the 18th century is defined by luxury, refinement, and the supreme quality of ingredients used to make Grasse's famous fragrances.
 This artisanal trade has been passed down over generations and is revealed in its many perfumeries.
 You'll discover this seductive art on a visit to one of the premier perfumeries in town, Galimard.
 During the visit, you'll get to make your own fragrance, selecting the "notes" (scents) and combining them on a specialized perfumer's organ to create the perfect signature scent.
 Galimard will then register your unique formula so you can order your perfume even after returning home.

-At the end of the tour, you'll return to Cannes for one more night on the town.
+At the end of the tour, you'll return to Cannes for another night on the town.